 Using Oak Meadow curriculum independently allows families to homeschool in their own way and on their own terms.
 Some parents team up and work together using the curriculum independently in a co-op arrangement, where multiple families help each other meet common goals within an agreed-upon schedule.
 Other families use a focused at-home approach to academics.
 Oak Meadow curriculum is designed to be adaptable to a wide variety of homeschooling situations.

-For those who are using our curriculum on their own but occasionally need some guidance, our Homeschool Support service lets parents consult with an experienced teacher to help keeping things going smoothly.
+For those who are using our curriculum on their own but occasionally need some guidance, our Homeschool Support service lets parents consult with an experienced teacher to help keep things going smoothly.

 Every family is different; you are the best expert on your own children and their unique needs.
 Enrollment will be the perfect fit for some students and parents, and independent use of the curriculum will work best for others.